Gangadhar-Kuratti/My_Python-course/README.md

 - program to understand the lambda function in dictionary
 - program to understand the recursive function
 - program to understand the nested functions

+## Completed (Day_37)
+- Practice set 37 ✅

+## Programs
+- program to print the numbers  from 1-5
+- program to print the square of a number
+- program to print the sum of two numbers
+- program to print the length of a string
+- program to print the sum of numbers using return type